BattlefieldDad/Battlefield-6-Portal---Domination-Template/README.md

 ## Overview

 This template implements a classic domination game mode where two teams compete to control three capture points (A, B, and C) on the map.
 Teams earn points over time based on how many capture points they control, with the first team to reach the target score winning the match.

+For those following along with the tutorial video, the script at the end of each stage is provided along with the strings.json (not part 1 though)

+There is also here my final WIP experience.
+This deviates from the tutorial quite a bit as it uses some more advanced techniques and has some other additional features that would be too much to put in the first guide.
+I will be adding to this WIP all of the spatial data for each map I edit once completedso you can just slot it into your own mode as well as any tscn files so you can edit them yourselves (move hq's spawn and cap points).

 ## Key Features